 - No analysis of cutter deflection to help optimize your cut widths (stepover) or depth of cut.

-The short answer is using your CAM program is better than nothing, but not so great.
 For that reason, we're working on integrating G-Wizard with various CAM programs to make it easier for you.
 Meanwhile, it's easy enough to use G-Wizard and enter the values it produces into the CAM program.
 If you've never played with G-Wizard, sign up for our free 30-day trial now to check it out.
 You'll be happy you did so as our users report it does a better job than even the market leading CAM programs.

 How is Your CAM Toolpath Treating Your Tooling?